Would you like to start a small business in Kenya but don’t know where to start?

 It is also a good form of investing your money.

-Buying goods in wholesale or factory prices then you sell them in retail prices is a sure way of making profits.
+Buying goods at wholesale or factory prices then you sell them at retail prices is a sure way of making profits.

 15. Games Arcade.

 I think it is fair to say that we have lost our young boys and men to the world of virtual games.

 Gaming Arcades and playing station hubs have become a favorite place for the boys to visit.
 You can double into movie shops within the gaming shop.